youpengl/youpengl.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am currently a second-year master's student at Guangzhou Institute of Technology, Xidian University, China, under the supervision of Prof. [Lingling An](https://scholar.google.com/citations?hl=zh-CN&user=DZuZUBYAAAAJ&view_op=list_works&sortby=pubdate).
+I am currently a last-year master's student at Guangzhou Institute of Technology, Xidian University, China, under the supervision of Prof. [Lingling An](https://scholar.google.com/citations?hl=zh-CN&user=DZuZUBYAAAAJ&view_op=list_works&sortby=pubdate).
 Before pursuing my graduate studies, I obtained a Bachelor's degree in Information Security from Nanjing University of Information Science and Technology.

 My research interests focus on the privacy, robustness and fairness of trustworthy AI, particularly in the context of federated learning, for the application in real-world scenarios involving large-scale, heterogeneous clients.
 I am very open to having in-depth discussions or collaborations with my peers.